-Or user can setting CONFIG[31] 0 to force Watchdog Timer enabled and active in 10 kHz after chip powered on or reset.
+Or user can setting CONFIG[31] 0 to force Watchdog Timer enabled and active in 10 kHz after chip powered on or reset on M05xxDN/DE.

 The Watchdog Timer (WDT) includes an 18-bit free running up counter with programmable timeout intervals.
-Table 6-21 shows the WDT time-out interval period selection and Figure 6.8-3 shows the WDT time-out interval and reset period timing.
+Table 6-21 shows the WDT time-out interval period selection and Figure 6-56 shows the WDT time-out interval and reset period timing.